silenceshining/YOLO-V2-CNTK/README.md

 This is my current try to implement YOLO V2 with CNTK.
 It doesn't work yet.

 Some of the concepts i used are not very efficent and need to be changed.
-Furthermore, not all of the concepts the reach YOLO V2 mAP have been implemented yet.
+Furthermore, not all of the concepts that reach YOLO V2 mAP have been implemented yet.

 ## Dataset and Encoding